 As promised, we’ve updated this Data Watch Report post to bring you all the stats on the digital impact throughout October 2018 (plus we’ve kept September’s data and listed the benchmark at the bottom).
 In this new series, which we launched last month, you’ll have access to a monthly update of the top performing luxury watch brands across online and social media.
 Our team of Data Scientists have been putting our proprietary Media Impact Value™ algorithm (MIV™) to use once again, to measure the success of these brands’ digital campaigns.
 Before you continue reading, make sure to check out our recent article Decoding Media Impact Value to fully understand which factors are taken into account when calculating the digital impact of fashion, luxury and cosmetics brands.

 Luxury Watch Brands Ranking

-After observing the top 10 ranking, it’s interesting to see the tier of influencers each brand activates in order to generate digital buzz.
-For example, Graham relied mostly on mega influencers (opinion leaders with more than 2 million followers), which was likely a costly approach as this tier of influencers normally have a higher price tag.
-Yet, Tag Heuer which ranked 2nd in MIV collaborated mainly with medium influencers (those who have between 100k-500k followers).
-The overall digital winner, Rolex, has a more even split among the tier of influencers although mega influencers represent the most important tier in their strategy at over 40%.
+It’s also interesting to see the tier of influencers each brand activates in order to generate digital buzz.
+For example, Graham relied mostly on All-Star Influencers (opinion leaders with more than 2 million followers), which was likely a costly approach as this tier of influencers normally have a higher price tag.
+Yet, Rolex which ranked 1st in MIV relied on all 4 tiers of influence, nearly equally, with Mid-Tier Influencers (100k-500k) taking the biggest chunk.